vsariola/aether-algorhythm/README.md

-# Etude de la synthèse additive - 256b bytebeat - Lovebyte 2023
+# aether algorhythm - 256b bytebeat - Lovebyte 2023

 This repository contains the source code for the 256b bytebeat song "aether algorhythm", made by pestis / brainlez Coders! and released at Lovebyte 2024